petersonR/selectInferToolkit/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# practicalPSI
+# selectInferToolkit

 <!-- badges: start -->

 <!-- badges: end -->

-The `practicalPSI` package aims to addresses a critical challenge in modern statistical modeling: **conducting valid inference after performing model selection.** In the era of big data and complex regression problems, researchers often employ model selection procedures like stepwise regression or penalized methods (e.g., lasso) to identify
+The `selectInferToolkit` package aims to addresses a critical challenge in modern statistical modeling: **conducting valid inference after performing model selection.** In the era of big data and complex regression problems, researchers often employ model selection procedures like stepwise regression or penalized methods (e.g., lasso) to identify